LV284NET/.Net/EasyTravelWeb/EasyTravelWeb.md

 ##### Summary

-Logs applicatuon exceptions into EasyTravelLog.txt in C:\Users\Public directory
+Logs applicatuon exceptions and messages into EasyTravelLog.txt in C:\Users\current user's directory

 <a name='M-EasyTravelWeb-Infrastructure-Logger-#ctor'></a>
 ### #ctor() `constructor` [#](#M-EasyTravelWeb-Infrastructure-Logger-#ctor 'Go To Here') [=](#contents 'Back To Contents')